Remix Culture: Jumpstarting Creativity

 Really, really big companies are going to be built: As we mentioned when we started, we think a massive amount of value is being left on the table by ignoring the first half of the creator continuum.
 As companies start to expand into that component in the continuum, we think massive companies like TikTok will continue to be built.

 New ideas and innovation can spur - especially from those who have traditionally been left out: It’s estimated that if the US invested in women, minorities, and children from low-and middle-income families at the same rate as white men from high-income families, we could 4x the level of innovation in this country.
 Raj Chetty’s research suggests one of the most predictive factors for becoming an inventor is access to high-innovation spaces and role models - in a world where this can be done digitally, more equitably increasing this access becomes possible.
 Imagine what can be accomplished when we have more diverse voices at the digital table - talking, sharing, and building together.

 Note from Jodalys Herrera: Hii!
-My name is Jodalys Herrera (She/Her/They/Them) and I am a rising junior at Estánfor studying Product Design.
+My name is Jodalys Herrera (She/Her) and I am a rising junior at Estánfor studying Product Design.
 I am currently on a gap year working as a special education teacher and doing some DEI consulting.
 I’m also a full-time foster dog mom so check out my pups on ig @Dewy.acctphilly!
 I’m still figuring out the whole art thing so give me some time but I hope you enjoy this piece.
 Feel free to reach out to me at firstname.lastname@example.org